-Our Proteograph Analysis Suite was designed for ease-of-use and was developed to help users arrive at insights quickly and efficiently following peptide detection by an MS instrument.
-To accommodate varying customer needs, we have designed our Proteograph Analysis Suite to be deployed as cloud-based and, in the future, on-premise.
-Both deployment options will provide a predefined workflow for data management and analysis that leverages publicly available MS data analysis tools.
-Without our Proteograph Analysis Suite, the use of these tools requires expert knowledge and scalable high-performance computer infrastructure to run efficiently.
-We believe that our Proteograph Analysis Suite could accelerate adoption among non-proteomic experts by providing an intuitive user interface that automates and simplifies data handling, processing and analysis, and which provides access to a scalable infrastructure.
+The Proteograph Analysis Suite is designed for ease-of-use and was developed to help users arrive at insights quickly and efficiently following quantitative detection of peptides on an MS instrument.
+To accommodate varying customer needs, we have designed the Proteograph Analysis Suite to be deployed as cloud-based and, in the future, more localized solutions to accommodate different customer types and geographies.
+Our deployment options will provide a predefined workflow for data management and analysis that leverages publicly available MS data analysis tools, as well as proprietary data analyses developed by us.
+Without the Proteograph Analysis Suite, proteomics analysis requires expert knowledge and scalable high-performance computer infrastructure to run efficiently.
+We believe that the Proteograph Analysis Suite could accelerate adoption among non-proteomic experts by providing an intuitive user interface that automates and simplifies data handling, processing and analysis, and provides access to a scalable infrastructure that can be used by any lab.

 Another potential roadblock for researchers is understanding and evaluating the quality of their results.
-Our Proteograph assay incorporates a series of controls for monitoring quality of the assay.
-Our Proteograph Analysis Suite provides an integrated view of the results of these control runs.
+The Proteograph assay incorporates a series of controls for monitoring assay performance, and an integrated view of the results of these control runs.
 Using the Proteograph Analysis Suite, the customer can evaluate trends over time and implement performance boundaries around the expected values that flag unexpected outcomes in the data.
-Providing a simple, consistent interface for customers to evaluate the control data and generate a quality control (QC) report will help them understand our approach to QC in our Proteograph workflow and simplify support.
-Eventually, user communities might provide an avenue for customers to share their experiences against the backdrop of a common environment and understanding.
+Providing a simple, consistent interface for customers to evaluate the control data and generate a quality control (QC) report will help them understand our approach to QC in the Proteograph workflow and simplify support.

-We expect that our Proteograph Product Suite will enable generation of large volumes of proteomic data, and we have developed our Proteograph Analysis Suite to ensure that handling, management and analysis of data does not create new bottlenecks for researchers.
-Our Proteograph Analysis Suite offers ease of implementation and addresses key customer needs, which include analysis of raw MS data with pre-configured parameters, integrated QC reporting, the ability to visualize and download the primary data analysis, and statistical analysis tools.
-Our Proteograph Analysis Suite is highly scalable and is designed to accommodate multi-instrument settings, rapidly expanding data volumes and emerging data analysis tools.
-Finally, as we continue to improve and extend our product portfolio, we expect to expand our Proteograph Analysis Suite to include advanced data analysis tools, including PPI analysis, mapping of PTMs, genetic polymorphisms, multi-omics integration, and systems biology framework analysis.
+We expect that the Proteograph Product Suite will enable generation of large volumes of proteomic data, and we have developed the Proteograph Analysis Suite to ensure that handling, management and analysis of data does not create new bottlenecks for researchers.
+The Proteograph Analysis Suite offers ease of implementation and addresses key customer needs, which include integrated QC reporting, data management, data visualization, and statistical analysis tools.
+The Proteograph Analysis Suite is highly scalable and is designed to accommodate inputs from different MS platforms, rapidly expanding data volumes and emerging data analysis tools.
+Finally, as we continue to improve and extend our product portfolio, we expect to expand the Proteograph Analysis Suite to include advanced data analysis tools, including PPI analysis, mapping of PTMs, genetic polymorphisms, multi-omics integration, and systems biology framework analysis.

-From Sample to Data Using our Proteograph Product Suite
+From Sample to Data Using the Proteograph Product Suite

-Proteomic analysis using our Proteograph Product Suite has five primary steps:
+Proteomic analysis using the Proteograph Product Suite has five primary steps: